Hogettes

-The Hogettes were a group of fans of the Washington Redskins (the franchise is now known as the Washington Commanders) who wore women's dresses, garden party hats, and pig snouts.
+The Hogettes were a group of fans of the Washington Redskins (now known as the Washington Commanders) who wore women's dresses, garden party hats, and pig snouts.
 The group was founded in 1983 by Michael Torbert and became a regular fixture at Redskins games for nearly 30 years.
 When the group announced its retirement following the 2012 season, it had over 20 members, including three who have been featured in an exhibit at the Pro Football Hall of Fame.

 The group retains a high profile largely because of their outrageous costumes, but also because of their frequent work for charitable organizations.
 The Hogettes have appeared in a national advertising campaign for Visa, and they provide support for many charities, including Children's Miracle Network, Ronald McDonald House, and March of Dimes.
 They raised over US$100 million for these and other charitable causes.

 History

 The Hogettes were founded in 1983 when Michael Torbert went to a Halloween party at his grandmother's retirement home wearing one of her old dresses as a costume.
 The costume was such a hit that he gathered a group of men who he "thought were tough enough to go out in public in a dress".
 On November 27, 1983, the group attended their first Washington Redskins football game in full drag, but with the addition of pig snout masks, in reference to The Hogs, the nickname of the Redskins offensive line players in the 1980s.
 The group would also go to children's hospitals to cheer up sick children.

 Led by Torbert, also known as "Boss Hogette", the group became regular fixtures at Redskins home games, both at their old home of RFK Stadium and their new home of FedExField.
 The group made more than 100 appearances each year for charitable events, and Torbert and two other Hogettes were inducted into the Pro Football Hall of Fame as "ultimate" Redskins fans.
 There were a total of 27 members of the group from 1983 to 2012.
 Though they have considerable notoriety, they received no special treatment or official recognition from the Redskins.
 Following the 2012 NFL season, Tolbert announced that after 30 years, the Hogettes would be officially retiring.
 The members remain fans of the team, and continue to do charity work in the Washington metropolitan area.